-Spinnerbaits can be very confusing, especially when you are just starting out bass fishing.
-So many types, colors, and sizes of blades; so many colors and shapes and weights; so many different wires used for arms – plus with arms there are closed bends and open bends.
+Spinnerbaits can be very confusing, especially when just starting bass fishing.
+So many types, colors, and sizes of blades; so many colors and shapes and weights; so many different wires used for arms – plus with arms, there are closed bends and open bends.
 How in the world do you choose one, and more importantly – how do you fish spinnerbaits effectively?

-I was at a tackle shop recently when an absolutely gorgeous spinnerbait caught my eye.
+I was at a tackle shop recently when a gorgeous spinnerbait caught my eye.
 I took the package off the shelf and immediately realized why it appealed to me.
-It was gold plated.
-Not just gold colored – it was actually plated with 14 carat gold.
+It was gold-plated.
+Not just gold colored – it was plated with 14-carat gold.
 The price tag?
 Just shy of $70.
 I wouldn’t buy that unless I could wear it.
-It made me remember the time I was in a little bait shop near Roosevelt Lake and there was a carousel of spinnerbaits on the counter, each one just $1.99.
-Well who could resist that?
-I bought a handful, one of which was undoubtedly the ugliest spinnerbait you’ve ever seen – it a single Colorado blade and a gaudy dark green and gold tinsel skirt.
-I have no idea what the skirt was actually made of, but it really did look like tinsel.
+It made me remember when I was in a little bait shop near Roosevelt Lake, and there was a carousel of spinnerbaits on the counter, each for just $1.99.
+Well, who could resist that?
+I bought a handful, one of which was undoubtedly the ugliest spinnerbait you’ve ever seen – a single Colorado blade and a gaudy dark green and gold tinsel skirt.
+I don't know what the skirt was, but it looked like tinsel.

 The most important part of a spinnerbait is the blade.
 Many spinnerbaits have two blades, and sometimes each has a different shape.
-No matter what shape it is, a blade is designed to spin in the water, as well as produce flashes of reflected light.
-Willow leaf blades, those narrow blades that are pointed at both ends, spin easily and have the least resistance in water.
-They flash quite a bit, especially the hammered blades that have many different angles on the surface to catch light.
+No matter its shape, a blade is designed to spin in the water and produce flashes of reflected light.
+Willow leaf blades, those narrow blades pointed at both ends, spin easily and have the least resistance in the water.
+They flash quite a bit, especially the hammered blades that have many different angles on the surface to catch the light.
 Double willow leaf blades are just about my favorite, and I like to have the front blade silver and the trailing blade gold.
 I keep a supply of gold willow leaf blades so I can change the blades if I buy one with two silver blades.

 The big, almost round blades are Colorado blades.
 I usually fish just one blade if it’s a Colorado blade.
-A deeper cup to the blade will keep it spinning even at slow speeds, so these are great for slow-rolling on the bottom or even just keeping it at a certain depth.
-If I’m going to be slow-rolling it, I’ll use a bit heavier bait so it gets down there quickly and lets me get down to business.
+A deeper cup to the blade will keep it spinning even at slow speeds, so these are great for slow-rolling on the bottom or keeping it at a certain depth.
+If I’m slow-rolling it, I’ll use a bit heavier bait, so it gets down there quickly and lets me get down to business.
 I even have some big spinnerbaits with black skirts and red or black Colorado blades.
 These are my night fishing baits.
-Those big dark blades show up really well silhouetted against the night sky.
+Those big dark blades show up well silhouetted against the night sky.

-In between the willow leaf and the Colorado is the Indiana blade, which is supposed to be great for moderate speeds.
-I don’t know exactly what a moderate speed is – I’m pretty much either fishing a spinnerbait almost as fast as I can, or so slow that I’m just barely keeping the blades spinning.
+The Indiana blade is supposed to be great for moderate speeds between the willow leaf and Colorado.
+I don’t know precisely what a moderate speed is – I’m fishing a spinnerbait almost as fast as I can or so slow that I’m just barely keeping the blades spinning.
 I see a lot of Indiana blades as the first blade, with a Colorado or a willow leaf blade behind.
 Just covering all the bases, I guess.
-It will thump a bit more than a willow leaf, but not have as much resistance as a Colorado.
-There are other, specialty blade shapes, but you won’t see them as often.
+It will thump more than a willow leaf but not have as much resistance as a Colorado.
+There are other specialty blade shapes, but you won’t see them as often.

 The size of the blade affects how deep a lure will run – a bigger blade, especially a big, wide blade, will give more lift to the bait.
-That’s why my slow-rolling baits usually have a big heavy head so I can keep them down deep in spite of the big Colorado blade.
+My slow-rolling baits usually have a big heavy head so that I can keep them down deep despite the big Colorado blade.
 A light spinnerbait with willow leaf blades is ideal for running under the surface.
 The heavier the head, the deeper you can get it to run.
 You can use a lighter spinnerbait with willow leaf blades almost as a topwater lure, reeling to keep it waking just under the surface.

 Blade finishes are almost unlimited.
-Basic colors are silver and gold, but you can get tons of different colors, including blades that are painted to look like fish.
-You can also get blades that are half gold and half silver to cover all the bases.
+Basic colors are silver and gold, but you can get tons of different colors, including blades painted to look like fish.
+You can also get blades half gold and half silver to cover all the bases.
 If the sun is out, choose a flashy blade.
-If the water is dirty, try something like a fluorescent green or orange, along with a standard gold.
-Tradition has it that silver is great for sunny days and gold for cloudy days.
+If the water is dirty, try a fluorescent green or orange, along with a standard gold.
+Tradition has it that silver is excellent for sunny days and gold for cloudy days.
 I like dark blades at night and in dirty water.
-All blades put out vibration, and vibration is what bass feel with their lateral line.
+All blades put out a vibration, which is what bass feel with their lateral line.
 They can home in on your bait just based on that, but once they get close, give them something they can see.

 The wire on a spinnerbait has a bend to tie your line to.
-The open R shaped bends give your bait more action, but they can break more easily than the closed eye wires.
+The open R-shaped bends give your bait more action, but they can break more easily than the closed eye wires.
 The wires can be stainless steel, piano wire, titanium, or just about any metal.
-Bottom line is this: the thinner the wire, the more vibration you can get out of those blades.
+The bottom line is this: the thinner the wire, the more vibration you can get out of those blades.
 If you’re fishing in cover, try a spinnerbait where the back wire goes past the hook.
-The reason titanium makes such good spinnerbaits is that you can get a thin wire and still have strength.
+Titanium makes such good spinnerbaits because you can get a thin wire and still have strength.
 A thin wire that breaks easily is worse than a fat wire.

-When you are just starting out, it’s a good idea to keep things as simple as you can until you’re comfortable.
-If you are going to be fishing through cover, choose a bait with a pointed head that can get through.
+When you are just starting, it’s a good idea to keep things as simple as possible until you’re comfortable.
+If you are fishing through cover, choose a bait with a pointed head that can get through.
 If you’re slow-rolling, pick a bait with a bigger head, maybe one that crash into rocks without getting too beat up.
 You can tell how a bait will move by looking at the head.

-I keep my spinnerbaits in a soft sided bag that zippers around three sides and has a bunch of individual zipper bags inside.
+I keep my spinnerbaits in a soft-sided bag that zippers around three sides and has a bunch of individual zipper bags inside.
 It’s like a big binder for baits.
 This lets me see the spinnerbaits quickly – I keep like with like.
 For instance, one bag may have three or four white 3/8-ounce baits with double willow leaf blades.
 The next bag might have big baits with a single Colorado blade.
-One bag just has spare parts – skirts, blades, split rings.
+One bag has spare parts – skirts, blades, split rings.
 I can quickly find the bait I want.
-I’ve tried those boxes that you hang them in, and I’ve tried other boxes, but I like the bag the best.
+I’ve tried those boxes you hang in and other boxes, but I like the bag the best.

-The best way to learn how to fish a spinnerbait is just do it.
-Get some basic baits with basic blades and start throwing them.
-You’ll be amazed at how much fish like them, and after you catch a few you’ll start to realize what it is that you’re doing right.
+The best way to learn how to fish a spinnerbait is to do it.
+Get some essential baits with basic blades and start throwing them.
+You’ll be amazed at how many fish like them, and after you catch a few, you’ll start to realize what it is that you’re doing right.
 Nothing beats success.
-Don’t go too wild with colors and all that at first – just stick with the basics like white, chartreuse, or a combination of the two.
-Out here we also like blue and white.
+Don’t go too wild with colors and all that at first – stick with the basics like white, chartreuse, or a combination of the two.
+Out here, we also like blue and white.
 Try to match the skirt colors to the colors of the baitfish where you’re fishing.
 I like to cover the bases, so I usually use one silver and one gold blade.
 Try that, and don’t give up until you start catching fish.

 (with thanks to Sam Shattenberg)